 I do not have my two-factor (2FA) authentication recovery code.
 What are my options?

 If you do not have a 2FA recovery code for an account with 2FA enabled, the account must have a payment method on file in order for the Mapbox team to verify ownership of the account and remove two-factor authentication.
 Contact our support team to get started.

 If an account does not have a credit card on your account, we will not be able to verify account ownership.
 In this case, the only next step will be to create a new Mapbox account and add access tokens from your new account into your map implementations.

 I'm having trouble setting up and/or configuring SAML Single Sign-on (SSO).
 Can you help?

 If you're having issues setting up SSO after following the steps in our documentation, submit a support request to get in touch with our team.
-As we troubleshoot with you and help you successfully set up SSO, the more information about error codes and screenshots from your identity provider that you can include with your support request, the better!
+As we troubleshoot with you, the more information about error codes and screenshots from your identity provider that you can include with your support request, the better!